iowaguy/pcn-simulator/README.md

-# Dependencies
-- Maven (on most OSes can be installed on command line)

 # Running the Simulator
 The simulator can be run in one of two ways.
 It can either be run as a